sobogunkenny/demo/README.md

 # demo

-##Look what testimh demo look like
+##Look what testing demo look like

 Take more time to study this